SinGuLaRiTy2001/Distributed-Systems/README.md

 # Distributed Systems: System Design and Programming
-This repository is used as assignment and project storage for ID2201 Distributed Systems course, which focuses on Erlang programming.
+This repository is used as assignment and project storage for KTH Distributed Systems course, which focuses on Erlang programming.